tomasmpcr/printf/README.md

 handle precision - You dont have to handle the length modifiers
 # 2. Just because it's in print doesn't mean it's the gospel
 Create a man page for your function.

+# 14. Print is the sharpest and the strongest weapon of our party

+Handle the following custom conversion specifier:

+- r : prints the reversed string

+# 15. The flood of print has turned reading into a process of gulping rather than savoring
+Handle the following custom conversion specifier:

+- R: prints the rot13'ed string

+Federico Blengio && Tomas Martinez